MikeTannenbaum/digital-garden-jekyll-template/_notes/my digital ecosystem.md

 [[A knowledge worker’s toolkit needs to be well-rounded]], so after much experimentation and exploration of new practices and tools, I’ve made significant improvements to my learning and knowledge management system.
 It's considered a work in progress, however, as it's always being iterated on and improved as my needs evolve and change.

-> As of May 2021, I've committed myself to two main tools: Things and Craft.
-The goal is to handle 90% of my workload within those two tools.
-Time will tell...
+> As of January 2022, I've committed myself to three main tools: Things, Craft, and Obsidian.

 ![](/assets/choose-an-objective.png)